jansze/jspy/README.md

 # jspy
-I am learning python by doing projects.
+I am learning Python by doing projects.

 1. Band Generator
 Purpose: To work with variables in Python to manage data.
 Following functions and concepts learned: